imjuanvi/imjuanvi/README.md

 ### Interesting facts 📖

-  - 🔭 I’m currently working on networks and servers in some companies
   - 👯 I’m looking to collaborate on Python Projects
-  - 🤔 I’m looking for help with: Learning Rust
+  - 🤔 I’m looking for help with: Learning Rust and QGIS
-  - 😄 Pronouns: He/Him
+  - 😄 Pronouns: He/They